Dog Training and Dog Care advice from UK Professionals

 With its wolf-like appearance the Malamute sometimes scares people and has a reputation of being difficult.
 This is unjustified as the dog is affectionate and loyal and in general has a stable temperament.

 They are true pack animals and still have a strong sense of hierarchy within their human family.
-The owner of this dog must be able to establish themselves as a firm but fair leader and needs someone with an in depth knowledge of the breed's requirements and be well versed in training methods.
+The owner of this dog must be able to establish themselves as a firm but fair leader and needs someone with an in depth knowledge of the breed's requirements and be well versed in Alaskan Malamute training methods.

 This dog is not for the novice dog owner.
 The Malamute is generally good with children but have to be trained to accept other pets.